Blackburn: 20th-century decline of the cotton industry

-During the First World War suspension of trade with India resulted in the expansion of colonial British India's cotton industry at the expense of Britain's, and the imposition of an 11 per cent import tariff by the colonial British Government led to a dramatic slump in trade in 1921, a situation which worsened in 1922 after the Indian Government raised the tariff to 14 per cent.
+During the First World War suspension of trade with India resulted in the expansion of colonial British India's cotton industry at the expense of Britain's, and the imposition of an 11% import tariff by the colonial British Government led to a dramatic slump in trade in 1921, a situation which worsened in 1922 after the Indian Government raised the tariff to 14%.
 This caused the number of stopped mills to increase to 47, with 43,000 looms lying idle.
 Two years into the slump, Foundry and Limbrick Mills became the first to close permanently.

-Not long afterwards, in 1926, the General Strike saw production suspended at half the town's mills and 12,000 unemployed.
+Not long afterwards, the General Strike of 1926 saw production suspended at half of the town's mills and 12,000 unemployed.

 In 1927, Matthew Brown & Co. relocated to the town's Lion Brewery, on Coniston Road, following their acquisition of local brewer Nuttall & Co, later the subject of a hostile takeover by Scottish & Newcastle Breweries in 1987, ceasing brewing in 1991.

 In 1928, there was another slump in textile production, and another strike in 1929 after employers requested a 12% wage cut; 40,000 cotton workers struck for a week and eight mills closed, making 28 closures in six years.
 By the start of 1930, 50 mills had shut and 21,000 people were unemployed.
 A financial crisis in 1931 led to 24,000 unemployed, with 1,000 houses and 166 shops lying empty in the town.
 A total of 26 mills closed down between 1930 and 1934.